 Welcome to the Boy Scouts of America’s Conservation and Environment website.
 Here you will find information about Scouting’s conservation program emphasis; conservation awards and recognitions; conservation resources for Scouting youth, units, and local councils; and training opportunities in conservation, ecology, and the environment.

-Since its first appearance in the 1955 printing of the Boy Scout Handbook, the Outdoor Code has reminded Scouts to be conservation-minded.
+Since its first appearance in the 1955 printing of the Scouts BSA Handbook, the Outdoor Code has reminded Scouts to be conservation-minded.